rose-workshops/rose-workshops.github.io/workshops.md

 subtitle: The RoSE workshops
 ---

+## 6th International Workshop on Robotics Software Engineering (RoSE'24)

+We are in the process of organizing the [sixth edition of RoSE](/rose2024/), stay tuned!

 ## 5th International Workshop on Robotics Software Engineering (RoSE'23)

-We are in the process of organizing the [fifth edition of RoSE](/rose2023/), stay tuned!
+The [fifth edition of RoSE](/rose2023/) was held at [ICSE 2023](https://conf.researchr.org/home/icse-2023).

 ## 4th International Workshop on Robotics Software Engineering (RoSE'22)